AouroraNt/Personality_detection-using-the-Big-5-Personality-Test/README.md

 ##  CLiPS Stylometry Investigation (CSI) corpus

 The dataset we used was a new Dutch corpus containing reviews and essays written by university students.
 It is designed to serve multiple purposes: detection of age, gender, authorship, personality, sentiment, deception, topic and genre.
+The dataset can be accessed after permission through https://www.clips.uantwerpen.be/clips.bak/datasets/csi-corpus